 Gloria has recently been promoted as the NCARB’s Architect Licensing Advisor for AIA Florida after her efforts in supporting emerging professionals in their licensing journey.
 She was also honored the 2019 Sho-Ping Ching Women’s Leadership Summit Grant, a recognition to mid-career women architects who are advancing toward leadership roles and are making a positive impact within their communities.

 Gloria currently serves as an Associate Director of the AIA Tampa Bay.
-Driven by her passion for Architecture and our community, she revived the Women in Architecture Tampa Bay and co-created the Young Architects Forum Tampa Bay, where she now serves as a Co- Chair of both committees.
-For several seasons, she also have volunteered in the program “Architecture in Education” at the Lee Elementary School, which is an 8-week program where architecture professionals teach 5th grade students about Architecture.
-She's a member of CREW Tampa Bay as well.
+Driven by her passion for Architecture and our community, she founded the new Women in Architecture and Young Architects Forum Tampa Bay committees, where she now serves as the Chair of both.
+For several seasons, she also has volunteered in the program “Architecture in Education” at the Lee Elementary School, which is an 8-week program where architecture professionals teach 5th grade students about Architecture.

-Gloria was published by the Young Architect Blog by Michael Riscica with an inspirational video where she shares her journey as a foreign architect.
+Gloria was published by the Young Architect Blog by Michael Riscica with an inspirational video where she shares her journey as a foreign architect while she was still in the process of studying for the ARE.
 You can see the video here.
-She was also invited to be a speaker at the upcoming Young Architect conference in Portland, Oregon, and was a Panelist at the NCARB's Architect Licensing Advisor Summit in Minneapolis, Minnesota.
+She was also invited to be a speaker at the first Young Architect conference 2019 in Portland, Oregon, and was a panelist at the NCARB's Architect Licensing Advisor Summit in Minneapolis, Minnesota.
+Recently Gloria hosted a seminar for the NCARB’s Architect License Advisors and has been invited to be a speaker at other upcoming conferences to speak about leadership.